xlab-uiuc/ctest4j/evaluation/README.md

 There are several scripts in this directory:
 - `run.py`: the main script to run the evaluation
-- `auto_annotate.py`: the script to automatically add the ctest-runner annotations
+- `auto_annotate.py`: the script to automatically add the CTest4j annotations
 - `config.py`: the file that contains the configuration for the evaluation
 - `utils.py`: the file that contains the utility functions for the evaluation
 - `docker_run.sh`: the script to run the evaluation in several docker containers